wajoud/wajoud/README.md

 ### About Me 📘

+- 🔍 I’m actively engaged in **NLP and Large Language Models (LLMs)** projects, exploring cutting-edge techniques to push the boundaries of what's possible in language understanding.

 - 🔭 I’m currently working on **developing end-to-end Data Science pipelines**, leveraging **G-streamer** to bridge surveillance systems with advanced ML modules such as object detection and activity tracking.

 - 🌱 I'm on a learning journey with **Machine Learning algorithms**, embracing **reinforcement learning** strategies to fuel my growth in the field.

-- ⚡ Fun fact: I believe **food and music** are the essence of life.
+I have a strong passion for **computer vision** and enjoy working on related projects.

+- 💼 As a **full-stack data scientist**, I specialize in creating and optimizing **end-to-end data pipelines**, ensuring seamless data flow from extraction to actionable insights.

+- ⚡ **Fun fact**: I like to think of data as the melody of information, and algorithms as the rhythm that brings it to life.
+Just like a good playlist, a well-tuned model can make everything better!

 ---